drone/docs/content/yaml/exec.md

 ## The `platform` section

 The target operating system and architecture on which the pipeline must execute.
 This attribute is of type [`Platform`](#the-platform-object) and is recommended.
 If empty, the default operating system and architecture may be `linux` and `amd64` respectively.

+## The `workspace` section

+The working directory where the source code is cloned and the default working directory for each pipeline step.
+This attribute is of type [`Workspace`](#the-workspace-object) and is optional.

 ## The `clone` section